Before investing in any oil and gas program, you need to know what to look for in the offering documents and what questions to ask.

 Preston Bass

-CEO
+Founder & CEO

-Preston Bass is the founder of Bass Energy Exploration (BassEXP) and an experienced operator in the private oil and gas sector.
+Preston Bass is the founder of Bass Energy & Exploration (BassEXP) and a third-generation oil and gas operator.
 He helps qualified investors evaluate working-interest energy projects with a focus on disciplined execution, cost control, and transparent reporting.
-Preston also hosts the ONG Report (Oil & Natural Gas Report), where he breaks down complex oil and gas investing topics—including tax considerations and deal structure—into clear, practical insights.
+Preston also hosts the ONG Report (Oil & Natural Gas Report), where he breaks down complex oil and gas investing topics into clear, practical insights covering tax considerations and deal structure.

-Read Full Bio →
+Read Full Bio →Related Reading